 In-kind contributions may be used for the required matching share and must consist of contributions directly related to the proposed project, such as services, equipment, or space.
 The purchase of equipment and equipment-related modifications or renovations of a facility may comprise matching share but only to the extent that such equipment and any related modifications or renovations are used to support another eligible activity.
-EDA will fairly evaluate all in-kind contributions, which must be eligible project costs and which must meet applicable Federal cost principles and uniform administrative requirements.
-Applicants are strongly encouraged to work with the appropriate EDA representative listed in Section G (p.
-26) of this NOFO to determine how in-kind contributions may be utilized to satisfy the matching share requirement based upon the project concept and application and how those in-kind contributions may be valued.
+EDA will fairly evaluate all in-kind contributions, which must be eligible project costs and which must meet applicable federal cost principles and uniform administrative requirements.
+Applicants are strongly encouraged to work with the appropriate EDA representative listed in section G (p.
+27) of this NOFO to determine how in-kind contributions may be utilized to satisfy the matching share requirement based upon the project concept and application and how those in-kind contributions may be valued.
+As with other match sources, a commitment letter is required for both applicant-provided and third-party sources of in-kind match.